-As a participant in the FSGC Hybrid Motor Rocket Competition my freshman year in 2011-2012, I gained invaluable insight into project management and rocketry.
-Most importantly, the experience inspired me to delve deeper into aerospace engineering, and served as a springboard into additional projects over the following years as an undergraduate.
-By sophomore year, I became the President of the American Institute of Aeronautics and Astronautics, and the FSGC Student Ambassador at the University of Miami.
-With support from FSGC, I then completed the NASA Propulsion Academy in the summer of 2013.
-My junior year I furthered my efforts and began a two year endeavor developing a satellite program at UM that culminated in 2nd place in the FSGC sponsored Florida University Satellite Design Competition (FUNSAT 2014) and, ultimately, my senior design project.
-During this time I also participated in the NASA Reduced Gravity Student Flight Opportunities Program.
-Finally, FSGC provided additional support in my efforts to create a balloon satellite program, and a satellite ground station, and even help address concerns regarding rocket testing facilities.
-Now as a graduate student, I am supported by FSGC in a grant to work at NASA Kennedy Space Center on antimicrobial materials development employed in the Advanced Nano Systems Laboratory.
-With the National Science Foundation Graduate Research Fellowship, I will be focusing on developing aerospace applications of nanotechnology, and in particular, thermoelectric materials development.
-I am forever in gratitude to FSGC and the tremendous support the consortium provides.
-Through FSGC, I was found I was not only able to empower myself, but those around me to take advantage of the resources available.
-Thank you.
+Nicholas Rongione, a former FSGC Ambassador at the University of Miami was awarded a National Science Foundation Graduate Research Fellowship.
+He will be focusing on developing aerospace applications of nanotechnology, and in particular, thermoelectric materials development.
+As a participant in the FSGC Hybrid Motor Rocket Competition my freshman year in 2011-2012, he gained invaluable insight into project management and rocketry.
+Most importantly, the experience inspired him to delve deeper into aerospace engineering, and served as a springboard into additional projects over the following years as an undergraduate.
+By sophomore year, he became the President of the American Institute of Aeronautics and Astronautics, and the FSGC Student Ambassador at the University of Miami.
+With support from FSGC, he then completed the NASA Propulsion Academy in the summer of 2013.
+In his junior year he furthered his efforts and began a two year endeavor developing a satellite program at UM that culminated in 2nd place in the FSGC sponsored Florida University Satellite Design Competition (FUNSAT 2014) and, ultimately, his senior design project.
+During this time he also participated in the NASA Reduced Gravity Student Flight Opportunities Program.
+Finally, FSGC provided additional support in his efforts to create a balloon satellite program, and a satellite ground station, and even help address concerns regarding rocket testing facilities.
+Now as a graduate student, he is supported by FSGC in a grant to work at NASA Kennedy Space Center on antimicrobial materials development employed in the Advanced Nano Systems Laboratory.